Biography of Thomas Chippendale

 Chippendale gave his name to a school of eighteenth Century furniture making but only those pieces where bills still survive (e,g, Harewood House, Yorkshire) can be specifically attributed to him.

 He added Chinese, Gothic and Rococo motifs to traditional Georgian designs.
 He principally made chairs, desks, mirror frames, china cabinets and bookcases and tables with fretted galleries and cluster-column legs.
 Most of his works were executed in Mahogany, which had recently been introduced from South America.

-1753: Chippendale moved to Saint Martin’s Lane, London where he maintained his workshops.
+1753: Chippendale moves to Saint Martin’s Lane, London where he maintained his workshops.
 These were to become his showrooms for the rest of his life.

-1754: Published “Gentleman and Cabinet-Makers Director”.
-He made a partnership with the upholsterer James Rannie and after Rannie’s death his assistant Thomas Haig became his business partner.
+1754: He publishes “Gentleman and Cabinet-Makers Director”.
+He makes a partnership with the upholsterer James Rannie and after Rannie’s death his assistant Thomas Haig.

-1759: Chippendale elected to the Society of Arts.
+1759: Chippendale is elected to the Society of Arts.

-1760: Declined re-election to the Society of Arts.
-Began to be influenced by the neoclassical work of the architect Robert Adam.
-Chippendale gave his name to a period so successful was he and his style is much copied so it is very difficult to authenticate many actual pieces.
+1760: He declined re-election to the Society of Arts.
+He began to be influenced by the neoclassical work of the architect Robert Adam.
+Chippendale gave his name to a period, so successful was he, and his style is much copied so it has become very difficult to authenticate many actual pieces.

 When and Where did he Die?